-Although these two actors are very look-alike, the system evaluated their similarity to be 57.6% (faces don’t match), with a response time of 0.459 s.
+Although both actors look alike, the system evaluated their similarity to be only 57.6% (non-matching faces).
+Response time: 0.459 s.

 Facial Expressions and Attributes

 Cloud Vision API locates faces with bounding polygons and identifies specific facial landmarks (eyes, ears, nose, mouth, etc.) along with their corresponding confidence values.
-It returns likelihood ratings for emotion (joy, sorrow, anger, surprise) and general image properties (underexposed, blurred, headwear present).
+It returns likelihood ratings for 4 basic emotions (joy, sorrow, anger, surprise) and general image properties (underexposure, blurriness, headwear present, etc.).

-At the moment, emotion recognition is not included in the Face ID service package, as we already mentioned above.
+At the moment, emotion recognition is not included in the Face ID service package, as mentioned previously.
 But we can implement an individual solution for your project at any time.

 Amazon Rekognition uses advanced technology for face detection in images and video.
-It is Amazon's answer to Google's Cloud Vision API, being a complex product for the segmentation and classification of visual content.
-For this article, we will be focusing on its components for face recognition and analysis.
+This is Amazon's answer to Google's Cloud Vision API, being a complex product for the segmentation and classification of visual content.
+For this article, we will be focusing on its face recognition and analysis components.

-As we can see, the system is 99.9% confident the face on the sample photo represents a human, and with 96.3% it is a performer.
+As can be seen, the system is 99.9% confident the face on the sample photo represents a human, and with 96.3% it is a performer.
 You can access the full response in JSON format.

-Face ID recognizes the face in the sample photo as belonging to a 37 y.o. male locating it with a bounding box and also returns a JSON response containing facial landmarks and their coordinates (chin, eyes, eyebrows, mouth corners, nose contour), and other attributes.
+Face ID has recognised the face in the sample photo as belonging to a 37 y.o. male locating it with a bounding box, and returning a JSON response containing facial landmarks and their coordinates (chin, eyes, eyebrows, mouth corners, nose contour), and other attributes.

 Amazon Rekognition Image can compare a face in a source image with each face in the target image.
-For a source image that contains multiple faces, the service detects the largest face and uses it to compare with each face that is detected in the target image.
-In response, you get an array of face matches, source face information, source, and target image orientation.
+For a source image that contains multiple faces, the service detects the largest face and uses that to compare with each face that is detected in the target image.
+In response, you receive an array of face matches, face source information, source, and target image orientation.
 For each matching face, the system will return a similarity score (how similar the face is to the source face) and face metadata (bounding box and facial landmarks).

 Face ID can compare two photos and decide whether they belong to the same person.
-The system will decide that the detected faces are of the same individual if the similarity score is >80%.
-In our example, there is a 93.1% probability that we recognized the same person in both photos.
+The system will adjudicate that the detected faces are of the same individual if the similarity score is >80%.
+In our example, there is a 93.1% probability that it is the same person in both photos.

-Also, Face ID can automatically detect faces in documents, for example, in a passport photo.
-This feature can be useful for various authentication services (anti-fraud).
+In addition, Face ID can automatically detect faces in documents, for example, in a passport photo.
+This feature can be useful for various authentication services (e.g., anti-fraud).
 The average processing time, in this case, is approximately 700 ms.

 Facial Expressions and Attributes

-For Amazon Recognition, we tested the Face Analysis Demo.
+For Amazon Rekognition, we tested the Face Analysis demo.
 The algorithm can return the following information for each detected face: